plaid/plaid-python/README.md

 ## Attribution & Maintenance

-This repository was originally authored by [Chris Forrette](https://github.com/chrisforrette), and will be monitored and maintained (though not currently expanded on) by the Plaid team Please email support@plaid.com with any questions.
+This repository was originally authored by [Chris Forrette](https://github.com/chrisforrette), and will be monitored and maintained (though not actively developed) by the Plaid team.
+Please email support@plaid.com with any questions.